ishhanayy/Expense-Tracker/README.md

+->Made this hand on project in one moth industrial trainee

 ->Expense Tracker Application is helpful for keeping track of all the transactions.

 ->For a busy person it keeps the record of all theie money inflow and outflow.